fozouni/mlsecops/README.md

  - Feel free to join us and enjoy learning one of the best fields in the thech industry!

-## MLSecOps in Action: Titles of Coimg Sessions
+## MLSecOps in Action: Titles of Coming Sessions

 In this course we will cover the following sessions and topics: